 A trio of songs from other shows provides an early highlight, with a beautiful pointed reading of Kurt Weill's September Song from Knickerbocker Holiday; Ms Dickson's voice the perfect instrument for its bittersweet melody.
+A classy evening.

 CAFE ROYAL, LONDON - DECEMBER 1993

 The Times - 1993

 An occasional visitor to the Top 40 since 1976, when her calling card was "Answer Me", Barbara Dickson has never quite made sense as a mainstream pop singer.
 Her voice is simply too well-constructed to sit comfortably with the necessary rhythmic banality, and she has creatively confused matters by her association with various musicals, from "John Paul George Ringo...& Bert", via "Evita" and "Blood Brothers", to "Chess".

 On stage or record, she has enjoyed success with such songs from the shows as "I Know Him So Well", "Another Suitcase In Another Hall" and "Easy Terms".
 She included only the latter two in her opening night programme at the Piccadilly room where she is appearing until December 24th.